glo-young/pacman-factory/README.md

   ***

   Welcome to the pacman factory!
 Each click of the "Add PacMan" button results in a new pacman!
-Press the "Start Game" button and watch then bounce around the factory!
+Press the "Start Game" button and watch them bounce around the factory!

   #### ...
 ROADMAP OF FUTURE IMPROVEMENTS ...